-If you ever find yourself in the midst of a panic attack or stressful moment, try taking a deep breath — no, a really deep breath.
-All of the yogis out there will already know what I'm talking about since deep breathing is an integral part of yoga.
+If you ever find yourself in the midst of a panicked or stressed moment, check in with your breathing.
+If it feels shallow or strained, try taking a deep breath — no, a really deep breath.

-When I say "deep" what I'm really referring to is your diaphragm (the large muscle right below your lungs) because rather than up and down breathing, what you're really trying to achieve is in and out breathing.
-When you take a deep breath, you are expanding the lungs, pressing down the diaphragm, and causing your abdomen to expand as your lungs fill with air.
-This is not only good for reducing tension, but it may also help with diseases that inhibit breathing, like emphysema.
+When discussing deep breathing, we're referring to breathing from your diaphragm (the large muscle right below your lungs).
+When you take a truly deep breath, you are expanding the lungs, pressing down the diaphragm, and causing your abdomen to expand as your lungs fill with air.
+This is not only wonderful for reducing tension, but research has shown that it may also help with diseases that inhibit breathing, like emphysema.

-According to Psychology Today, diaphragmatic breathing calms you down, rapidly and effectively, and is an immediate stress buster.
+Diaphragmatic breathing rapidly and effectively calms you down and is an immediate stress buster.
 For athletes and runners, it's good to get in the habit of breathing this way, since it will help you take in lots of oxygen during physical activities, hopefully preventing dizziness and nauseousness.

 - Start by lying down and putting a magazine on your stomach.

-- Make sure you expel all your air, excelling completely, and then slowly raise the magazine as you inhale.
-I usually say one one-thousand, two one-thousand, three one-thousand and so on until I get to five thousand so that I inhale for five nice long seconds.
+- Make sure you expel all your air, exhaling completely, and then slowly raise the magazine as you inhale.
+Inhale for five nice, long counts.

-- You can also use your hand instead of a magazine, so that you can feel the same effects as well as try it sitting or standing up.
+- You can also use your hand instead of a magazine, or try it sitting or standing up.

 - If you find this to be difficult, make it a daily practice to improve your breath!